 - Complete the online submission form

 - Upload your abstract

-If you submitted content to ANZAHPE 2017 you will already have an author account and password.
+If you submitted content to ANZAHPE 2017 and/or ANZAHPE 2018 you will already have an author account and password.
 Logon using your email adddress and password.

 You will be requested to complete an online form and upload your abstract as a MS Word .doc or .docx file.